 5 Things a Programmer Can Do to Stay Fit While Coding

 Programming is one of the most sought-after careers as the world rapidly moves to an exclusively digital age.
 Everything we have is becoming “smart,” and at the core of every such product is a set of programming code written by someone.
-Being that person often means you have to sit long hours and create programs for your clients.
+Being that person often means you have to sit for long hours, being productive and creating programs for your clients.

 The typical day with this kind of work involves a lot of sitting, which is not good for one’s health.
 Programmers sometimes eat foods high in calories and low in nutritional value and stay up late, which is counterproductive, at least from a health point of view.

 However, being a programmer does not mean you have to live an unhealthy life.
-Here are some of the most basic and important tips for you to follow in order to stay fit while coding.
+Here are some of the most basic fitness soft skill tips so you can stay fit while programming.

 I guess you might be wondering why we are talking about something that is so basic and obvious.
 Well, here’s the thing: Programming is one of those jobs where people frequently forget about the importance of movement, or in some cases completely ignore the whole idea and choose to live an unhealthy, sedentary lifestyle.